drinkingtheink/subreddit-post-retriever/README.md

 ![Subreddit Surfer - Thank you Marvel Comics](https://gdurl.com/a_o0)
-* *Many thanks to Marvel Comics for imagery herein*
+* *-Many thanks to Marvel Comics for imagery herein*

 Find the most recent posts of any Subreddit easily, thanks to [React](https://reactjs.org/) and the public Reddit .json-rendered search URLs.